Rep. Kirkpatrick of Arizona seeking treatment for alcoholism

 “I am ready to admit that I, like countless other Americans, suffer from this disease,” Kirkpatrick said in a statement.
 “Hard work and determination – which have brought me success in life – have not been enough to win this battle.”

+Kirkpatrick fell in Washington and went to a hospital with multiple cracked ribs and spinal fractures and required staples in her head, her spokeswoman, Abigail O’Brien, said.

-Kirkpatrick did not release details of her injury last week but described alcohol dependence as “the underlying cause of my fall.”
-She said with physical therapy she can fully recover.
+In her statement, Kirkpatrick described alcohol dependence as “the underlying cause of my fall.”
+With physical therapy, she said she can fully recover.

-She did not she say how long she would be absent from Congress but indicated she has no plans to step aside, saying she has “the full expectation and desire to return to work stronger and healthier and to continue serving my beloved Arizona.”
+O’Brien estimated the congresswoman would be out for three weeks, “possibly more.”
+Kirkpatrick said she has “the full expectation and desire to return to work stronger and healthier and to continue serving my beloved Arizona.”
 She said her staff would continue representing constituents and she would publicly disclose her position on all the recorded votes she misses.

+She missed a Thursday vote on a resolution asserting that President Donald Trump must seek approval from Congress before engaging in further military action against Iran.

 Kirkpatrick, 69, has positioned herself as a moderate in Congress, representing parts of Arizona for most of the past decade, including rural and conservative areas.